-- 4. If this is the first time starting up the system, purge it as instructed in Purging Fluid Supply System, page 62.
+- 4. If this is the first time starting up the system, purge it as instructed in Purging Fluid Supply System, page 65.
 The equipment was tested with lightweight oil, which should be flushed out to avoid contaminating your material. - 5.
-Make sure that the Booth Control is in Standby
+Make sure that the Booth Control is in Standby mode.

-6. Adjust component A and B fluid supplies as needed for your application.
+6. Adjust component A, B, and C fluid supplies as needed for your application.
 Use lowest pressure possible.

-- Do not exceed the maximum rated working pressure shown on the system identification label or the lowest rated component in the system. - 8.
+- 7. Do not exceed the maximum rated working pressure shown on the system identification label or the lowest rated component in the system. - 8.
 Open the fluid supply valves to the system.

-- Adjust the air pressure.
-Most applications require about 80 psi (552 kPa, 5.5 bar) air pressure to operate properly.
-Do not use less than 75 psi (517 kPa, 5.2 bar). - 10.
-If using a gun flush box, place the gun into the box and close the lid.
-Press the Purge 👾 key on the Booth Control.
+10. If using a gun flush box, place the gun into the box

+and close the lid.
+Press the Purge key on the Booth Control.
 The purge sequence automatically starts.